ggnohc/RoboND-Perception-Project/writeup_template.md

 #### 2. Complete Exercise 2 steps: Pipeline including clustering for segmentation implemented.
-For clustering, Euclidean Clustering or DBSCAN (Density-Based Spatial Clustering of Applications with Noise) algorithm is used in favor of K-means clustering, which expects number of cluster as input,, as we had no idea how many clusters to expect in the data but know something about how the points should be clustered in terms of density (distance between points in a cluster).
+For clustering, Euclidean Clustering or DBSCAN (Density-Based Spatial Clustering of Applications with Noise) algorithm is used in favor of K-means clustering, which expects number of cluster as input, as we had no idea how many clusters to expect in the data but know something about how the points should be clustered in terms of density (distance between points in a cluster).

 From slack discussion: